-Member McGehee indicated that not only in the southwest part of the city is there not much parkland but the city does not have any natural areas either.
+Member McGehee indicated the not only in the southwest part of the city is there not much parkland but the city does not have any natural areas either.
 She did find out for those interested that the wetland was delineated and approved by Ramsey County in June of 2019 and the major wetland was at .78 acre and the smaller one was .03.
-There is already a fifty-foot City setback for protection for wetland which is consistent with State Law.
+There is already a fifty-foot setback for protection of wetland which is consistent with

+State Law.
 The total acreage with the setback of the wetland becomes 2.3 acres.
 That is approximately half of this site and an interesting figure when talking about park land and wetlands.
-She opined wetlands are important ecologically and is not generally in favor of filling in wetlands.
-This wetland is serving a community with actually some considerable density around it already and the wetland is doing nicely as there appear to be no flooding problems in this area.
-For these reasons, she was a little reluctant to support putting more stress on this particular wetland and adding more impervious surfaces to the area.
+She thought wetlands are important and is not generally in favor of filling in wetlands.
+This wetland is serving a community with actually some considerable density around it already and the wetland is doing nicely without any flooding problems.
+She was a little reluctant to support putting more stress on this particular wetland and adding more impervious surfaces to the area.
 She noted it is clear from the comments received that this wetland is a vital part of this community and that parkland is desired by the community as evidenced by some of the surveys that have been done.